International Students and Study Abroad

 - Five Minnesota institutions accounted for 74 percent of international students studying in Minnesota: University of Minnesota-Twin Cities, St. Cloud State University, Minnesota State University-Mankato, University of St. Thomas and Minnesota State University-Moorhead.

-According to the U.S. Department of Commerce, international students contributed $39 billion to the U.S. economy in 2017-2018 through tuition, room and board, and other expenses.
-Within Minnesota, international students contributed over $458 million to the states economy.
+According to the U.S. Department of Commerce, international students contributed $42 billion to the U.S. economy in 2017-2018 through tuition, room and board, and other expenses.
+Within Minnesota, international students contributed over $474 million to the states economy.
 Open Doors Fact Sheet for Minnesota

 The Open Doors® Report on International Educational Exchange is published by the Institute of International Education, the leading not-for-profit educational and cultural exchange organization in the United States.
 IIE has conducted an annual statistical survey of campuses regarding the international students in the United States since 1919, and with support from the U.S. Department of State's Bureau of Educational and Cultural Affairs since the early 1970s.
 The census is based on a survey of approximately 3,000 accredited U.S. institutions.
 Open Doors also conducts and reports on separate surveys on U.S. students studying abroad for academic credit (since 1985), and on international scholars at U.S. universities and international students enrolled in pre-academic Intensive English Programs.